eduardocsilva/data-science/README.md

 **Technologies:** Python, Streamlit, Pandas, etc.

+---

 ### 1.3.
 Guitar Model Classification

 This project served as an introduction to Tensorflow and its JavaScript implementation, allowing the trained model to be integrated in React.js front-end application, which can be consulted in the following [repository](https://github.com/eduardocsilva/guitar-classification-tensorflow) and [website](https://eduardocsilva.github.io/guitar-classification-tensorflow).

 The obtained deep neural network model is capable of processing an image and classifying the guitar contained in it, with a relatively low 60% accuracy, which can be improved by collecting more data/images for each of the guitar models and finer tuning of the neural network's architecture and training process.

+Later on, a PyTorch implementation was developed, having obtained a neural network with a much improved 97% accuracy, although very little was changed in its implementation.

 **Keywords:** Machine Learning, Classification, Neural Network, Deep Learning, TensorFlow.

 **Technologies:** Python, Jupyter, TensorFlow, Matplotlib, etc.

+---

 ### 1.4.
 Name Classification